awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/2_configure_env.md

 ![Section2 StackOptions](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section2/Cloud9.png)

 {{% /expand%}}

 ### 1.2.
 Application Deployment using SAM(AWS Serverless Application Model).

-1. In Cloud9, repo will be autimatically cloned and go to a working directory called **integration** to execute **sam build**.
+1. In Cloud9, repo will be automatically cloned and go to a working directory called **integration** to execute **sam build**.
 The sam build command processes your AWS SAM template file, application code, and any applicable language-specific files and dependencies.

 ** janghan, change aws-well-architected-labs-1 to aws-well-architected-labs before this lab is published **